kyn-ez/qsnake/README.md

 - Statistics about the AI’s performance.
 - Save and load the trained AI model.

-> Note: Game statistics, including the AI'score and performance, are logged to the terminal during gameplay.
+> Note: Game statistics, including the AI's score and performance, are logged to the terminal during gameplay.

 The trained AI model is saved as `model.bin` and is automatically loaded the next time the game is run.